snowmerak/ax/README.md

 ax g feature <branch-name>
 ```

-The feature branch is used to develop a new feature.
+The feature branch is used to unstable a new feature.
-You can switch to the feature branch only if you are in the develop branch.
+You can switch to the feature branch only if you are in the unstable branch.
-If you want to create a new feature branch, you should switch to the develop branch first.
+If you want to create a new feature branch, you should switch to the unstable branch first.

 #### Switch bugfix branch